wzssl/MilliLoc_design-data/README.md

 ## illustration
+We present MilliLoc, a novel system that may promote acoustic-based locating and tracking to be applied in HCI.
 This is the design data for MilliLoc.

 ## Auther
 #  Designer： Zhisheng Wang